-Bevan Dufty was elected to the BART Board of Directors in November 2016.
+Bevan Dufty was first elected to the BART Board of Directors in November 2016 and reelected in 2020.
 Director Dufty represents the 9th District, which includes portions of San Francisco.

 Director Dufty served as President of the Board in 2019.

 Bevan's 40-year public service career began in 1976 when he joined the staff of legendary Brooklyn Congresswoman Shirley Chisholm (D-NY), the first African American woman elected to Congress and 1972 Presidential candidate.